-Prague, Czech Republic – How many Hungarians, Poles, Czechs and Slovaks can afford going on at least one holiday every year?
-How do they compare with other EU citizens?
+Prague, Czech Republic – How many Hungarians, Poles, Czechs and Slovaks can afford going on at least one holiday every year, and how do they compare with other Europeans?

 The figures may come as a surprise to those for whom summer months and sunny days necessarily implies holiday, traveling and discovering new cities, regions and countries.